Jane Kirkpatrick

-Jane Kirkpatrick is an Oregon writer who has written many inspirational fiction and non-fiction books.
+Jane Kirkpatrick is an American writer from Oregon who has written many inspirational fiction and non-fiction books.

 Background

 Jane Kirkpatrick attended University of Wisconsin–Milwaukee, where she initially majored in English before switching to social work, eventually earning a master's degree.
 She went on to work in this field for three decades.
 When visiting Oregon while looking for a job, she fell in love with the area and moved to Bend in 1974.

 After selling several freelance articles, she quit her job and moved with her husband to a 160 acre ranch near the John Day River.
 When the ranch required more money than anticipated, she found a part-time job in social work at the reservation of Warm Springs where she worked for 17 years.
 It was a two-hour commute, so she would live in a trailer for a few days a week at the reservation.
 There, she would write every night.
 Back at the ranch, she wrote from 5 to 7 o'clock in the morning before chores.
 In 1991 she wrote her first book, Homestead about her experience building the ranch.

 While at the reservation, she heard a story about a woman and her husband who started a hotel along the Deschutes River and sought out to write a biography of the woman, Jane Sherar.
 When she couldn't find enough original source material, she decided to write a novel instead.
 Sweetness to the Soul was the result.
 Published in 1996, it was named the outstanding Western novel of 1996 by the Oklahoma-based Western Heritage Center.
 Since then, she has researched and written at least one book a year.

 In 2010, her husband Jerry had a stroke, and although he recovered, they had to move back to Bend where they currently reside.
 In addition to writing, she continues to promote her books, often up to three weekends a month.